 Treatment for yeast infections includes either over-the-counter or prescription antifungal medications or topical ointments.
 While the condition is extremely uncomfortable, it typically reacts well to these types of treatment helping you to feel more like yourself in no time.

 Allergic reactions are possible in or around the vagina just like other parts of the body.
 Typical offenders are cleansers, douches, sex toys, clothing, and even toilet paper.
-Itching, redness or pain during sex or urination can be seen along with an excess in vaginal discharge.
+Itching, redness or pain during sex or urination can be seen along with excess in vaginal discharge.
 Usually, once you have discontinued use of the product, symptoms will disappear as the vagina returns to normal.
 In some cases, medical treatment may be necessary.

 Sexually transmitted infections (STI) in Women